 Using my training, discipline and experience in Sri Lanka, I developed a very successful manufacturing and export business in Food & Ingredients in the U.S.

-Single-handed with no employees I exported over U.S. Dollars 25 million per annum before I retired and sold my business.
+Single-handed with no employees I exported several million U.S. Dollars per annum before I retired and sold my business.

 (In keeping with the objectives of this website, all COMMENTS must be made in the spirit of contributing to the history of this estate, planter or person i.e. names, dates & anecdotes.
 Critical evaluations or adverse comments of any sort are not acceptable and will be deleted without notice – read full Comments Policy here)